Why are new homes in South Florida so popular?

 South Florida has been a coveted piece of land since the early 1500’s, following its European discovery by the Spanish explorer Ponce de Leon.
 The 300 year period of international rivalry between England, Spain and France ended when the United States gained possession of the state.
 South Florida served mainly as a center for trade and maritime activity until the 19th century.
 The railroad opened up South Florida to greater amounts of agriculture, tourism and settlement.
 Thousands ventured down the state during the real estate boom of the 1920s.
 Dream cities, tourist resorts, subdivisions and skyscrapers appeared virtually overnight.
 The military brought thousands more to the area during World War II for training and many veterans, loving the mild climate and lifestyle, contributed to the new population boom.
 South Florida also became more popular with tourists who started to stay year-round rather than just during the winter months.

-Recommended communities: Canyon Trails, The Bridges, Valencia Reserve, Valencia Cove & Bay Hill
+Recommended communities: Canyon Trails, The Bridges, Seven Bridges, Valencia Cove & Bay Hill